Examining green values in the context of Naomi Klein’s call to action

 Climate change is often presented as either a scientific or technological issue.
 The debate has tended to focus around whether the science of the issue is real or not, or alternatively, once we have accepted it to be real, what technological solutions are required.
-In This Changes Everything, 1 Naomi Klein shifts away from this approach, arguing that climate change is actually a social and economic problem, placing the blame directly on capitalism.
+In This Changes Everything, ((Naomi Klein, This Changes Everything, Penguin Books, 2014)) Naomi Klein shifts away from this approach, arguing that climate change is actually a social and economic problem, placing the blame directly on capitalism.
 She states:

 “Our economy is at war with many forms of life on earth, including human life.
 What the climate needs to avoid collapse is a contraction in humanity’s use of resources; what our economic model demands to avoid collapse is unfettered expansion.
-Only one of these sets of rules can be changed, and it’s not the laws of nature.”2
+Only one of these sets of rules can be changed, and it’s not the laws of nature.” ((Ibid, p.
+22))

 Environmental critiques of the growth imperative at the heart of the capitalist economy have been a part of green thinking for decades.
 The 1972 Limits to Growth report to the Club of Rome explored the limits of economic growth in our society.
 The report’s central thesis was that in an Earth with finite resources, the ongoing quest for unlimited growth in the economy would eventually lead to an environmental crash.
 If business continues as usual, the authors argued, there would be a complete collapse of our environment by 2070.

 Our capitalist system of never-ending economic growth demands a culture of production, materialism and consumerism.
 This requires not just the exploitation of workers and their labour for profit but also the exploitation of our environment.
 To maintain the system as it currently stands requires the exploitation of natural resources at an unprecedented scale, including the burning of fossil fuels contributing the global warming.